Susan Boyle has a beautiful voice and spirit that is shown in her music.

 48. Selected Queen Songs

 The first Queen song that I heard was in the movie Ella Enchanted when Anne Hathaway sang “Somebody to Love.”
 Right away, the melody and lyrics enchanted me.
 Years later, I now enjoy many Queen songs.
-Most people chuckle when they see me jamming to “Crazy Little Thing Called Love” or “We are the Champions.”
-However, this music has catchy beats as well as emotionally deep lyrics.
+Their music has catchy beats as well as emotionally deep lyrics.
 Many of the themes of perseverance, struggle, identity confusion, and strength speak to me.
 Thus, this band is who I will highlight this Media Monday

 “Somebody to Love” from their A Day at the Races album